RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Contributing.md

 - Constructive disagreements.
 It's OK to have differing opinions on creative decisions and topics, so long as those disagreements remain civil.
 - Keeping interactions free of personal attacks, passive aggression, and drama.
 - Remaining on topic.

 Unacceptable behavior in the community includes, but is not limited to:
 - Harassment, discrimination, or hate speech of any kind.
 - Submitting plagiarized content or passing off others' work as your own.
 - Spam, trolling, or low-effort disruption.
 - Attempting to override or subvert decisions made by moderators.
 ## Enforcement
-Violation of the Code of Conduct are taken very seriously.
+Violations of the Code of Conduct are taken very seriously.
 Violations may result in:
 - A single warning.
 - Being blocked from contributing.
+- Having contributed content removed.
 - Being removed from community spaces altogether.
 ## Reporting
 If someone has violated the Code of Conduct, reach out!